- GEAPS/KSU Program

-Dr. Maier is professor and head of the Department of Grain Science and Industry at Kansas State University.
-He serves as director of the GEAPS/K-State Distance Education Program, providing continuing education to grain industry professionals around the world.
+Dr. Maier is professor at Iowa State University and previously served as director of the GEAPS/K-State Distance Education Program.
 Maier's research and extension education programs focus on post-harvest engineering, stored-product protection, structural fumigation, value-added processing, and quality assurance of agricultural crops and biological products.
-Before joining K-State, he was professor, associate head and extension agricultural engineer at Purdue University.
+Before joining Iowa State University, Dr. Maier was professor and head of the Department of Grain Science and Industry at Kansas State University and professor, associate head and extension agricultural engineer at Purdue University.

 Dr. Ricardo Bartosik, Researcher and Extension Engineer, National Institute of Agricultural Technologies (INTA) | Show Bio

 Dr. Bartosik is a researcher and extension engineer for the National Institute of Agricultural Technologies (INTA) of Argentina, serving as national coordinator of post-harvest grain programs.
 Dr. Bartosik's research experience includes grain drying, aeration design and management, controlled atmospheres and modeling of the grain ecosystem and grain post-harvest processes.
 He is also involved in higher education and professional training in post-harvest grain operations.

 Dr. Ron Noyes, Retired Professor, Oklahoma State University | Show Bio